Almerc/RockulusRifft/README.md

 Use the mouse to look around when rift not connected.

-W - forward
+Up / W - forward

-S - backward
+Down / S - backward

-A - Left strafe
+Left / A - Left strafe

-D - Right strafe
+Right / D - Right strafe

 Giant shoulders